Frequently Asked Questions for Participating Organizations

 What are offline gifts?

 Because Offline Gifts that are submitted through the technology platform are awarded stretch pool dollars and are eligible for prizes, they are also assessed a technology platform and transaction fee.
-New this year, the fee will be only 1% for Offline Gifts.
+The fee will be only 1% for Offline Gifts.
 This will be reflected in your organization’s final report and grant payment from the Foundation.

 How does the Sponsor Match work?

-This year, the Sponsor Match is back, with an even higher total of $100,000 allowed!
+This year, the Sponsor Match is back, with a total of $100,000 allowed!
 Sponsor Match allows your organization to partner for extra dollars with local businesses or individual donors and is an optional feature for participating organizations.

 - YOU approach a sponsor or businesses directly for a donation and those businesses (or individual sponsor) write a check directly to your organization.